Primo Brands

-Primo Water Corporation (formerly Cott Corporation) is an American-Canadian water company offering multi-gallon bottled water, water dispensers, self-service refill water machines, and water filtration appliances.
-The company is headquartered in Tampa, Florida, and services residential and commercial customers across the United States, Canada, Europe, and Israel.
+Primo Brands Corporation (previously known as Cott Corporation) is an American water company offering multi-gallon bottled water, water dispensers, self-service refill water machines, and water filtration appliances.
+The company is headquartered in Tampa, Florida, and services residential and commercial customers across the United States, Canada, Europe and Israel.

 Founding

 Cott Beverage Corporation was founded in 1923 by Solomon Cott, a Polish immigrant, with his sons Harry, Barney, Jack and Albert in Port Chester, New York.
 Harry Pencer, a clothier from Montreal, Quebec, began to import Cott sodas into Quebec in 1952.
 In 1955, Pencer acquired the Canadian rights to the Cott label and established Cott Beverages (Canada) Ltd., to bottle the Cott line of sodas.
 From 1976 to 1991, under the leadership of his son Gerry Pencer, Cott expanded its distribution throughout Canada and back into the U.S. and into Europe.
 In 1969, the name was changed to Cott Beverages Ltd., and in 1991 to Cott Corporation.